-We will perform a comprehensive hearing evaluation to establish the health of your hearing system and measure your hearing sensitivity.
+We will perform a comprehensive hearing test to establish the health of your hearing system and measure your hearing sensitivity.
 Your medical history will be discussed and you may be asked questions related to noise exposure, medications you’re taking, past surgeries, and possible diseases.

 Tests we perform include:

 - Bone Conduction Audiometry